fdrive422/DevProjectTracker/README.md

 # DevProjectTracker
-Dev Project Tracker is an applicaion used to manager software projects from planning to deployment... add projects, update, and manage tasks.
+Dev Project Tracker is an applicaion used to manage software projects from planning to deployment... add projects, update, and manage tasks.

 ### <a href="http://35.165.142.51">LIVE DEMO</a>
 Dashboard